One way to describe what I’m doing in my classes is through the words of the students:

 I don’t ask the questions.
 The cards do.
 And sometimes they formulate your spells.

 Past tracks are available on the topics of Every Day is a Good Day, Cards and Coffee, The House, Coping, Voice, Sovereignty, Infinity, and Encounters.
-Check the prompts website here.
+Check an example of a call here.

 NOT a class in memorization, or in what people say.
 NOT EVEN a class in deduction.